 “OVERCOME EVERYTHING.” –A.D.
 Kramer

-Certifications: CF-L1 GULF COAST BIBLE INSTITUTE B.S./M.S.
+Certifications: CF-L1, Brand X Method Kids Certified, GULF COAST BIBLE INSTITUTE B.S./M.S.
 Wilmington U. B.S in sports mtg.
 DE Customer service certified CPR Currently getting masters at Wheaton college in correctional ministries OSHA certified

 Unlike most of the Riv’s staff, I did not grow up with an athletic background.
 My first experience working out came my senior year in high school when I decided to enlist into the Marine Corps.
 I had to lose weight and prepare for the mental and physical challenges the Corps had in store for me.
 I have never considered myself to be very good athletically, but I gave boot camp my all and to my surprise, I came out on top graduating with honors.